 DAYA Foundation is on the front lines of service where yoga, social justice, ecology, and consciousness intersect.
 DAYA partners with organizations, educational centers, and places of transformation to further our focus and specialization in somatically-oriented, trauma-informed, engaging conversations intended to transform individuals, society, and our world.

 DAYA Yoga studio also provides public yoga classes and yoga + mindfulness trainings online where all levels of students are welcome.
-From active yoga to restorative yoga to trauma-informed, inclusive, accessible, medically-sensitive yoga, DAYA community is a vibrant hub of yoga for the entire community.
+From active yoga to restorative yoga to trauma-informed, inclusive, accessible, medically-sensitive yoga, DAYA community is a vibrant hub of yoga + mindfulness for the entire community.
 We uphold the principles and ethics of the yoga tradition and encourage all of our students to do the same.
 Self-study and self-inquiry are integral to freeing ourselves from the human conditioning that continues to catalyze oppression, marginalization, hatred, violence, anxiety, depression, addiction, and social injustice.

 It is possible to for any one of us to be a part of the solution.
 Yet, we can’t only rely on our most courageous, impassioned leaders.
 We must, together, recognize our capacity to contribute to the continuation or the discontinuation of suffering.